-If the court considers an arbitration clause or the arbitration agreement invalid, void or non-executable, before issuing a verdict to set aside the award, the court shall confirm with the responsible Higher People's Court and in case the Higher People's Court agrees, the Supreme People's Court shall examination the opinions of the lower courts.
+If the court considers an arbitration clause or the arbitration agreement invalid, void or non-executable, before issuing a verdict to set aside the award, the court shall confirm with the responsible Higher People's Court and in case the Higher People's Court agrees to set aside the award, the Supreme People's Court shall examine the opinions of the lower courts.

-In case of domestic awards, the Higher People's Court shall only confirm with the Supreme People's Court in case the parties to the arbitration agreement have their habitual residence in different provincial administrative regions or the award shall be revoked or not enforced based on public interest (see also No 4.22).
+In case of domestic awards, the Higher People's Court shall only confirm with the Supreme People's Court for setting aside the award in case the parties to the arbitration agreement have their habitual residence in different provincial administrative regions or the award shall be revoked or not enforced based on public interest20 (see also No 4.22).